Archi657/obsidian-notes/AWS/Services.md

-## Without Classification
+# Without Classification
-**Amazon Resource Names (ARN)** uniquely identify AWS resources **AWS Global Accelerator**: A service that uses the AWS global network to optimize the routing of traffic to applications.
+**Amazon Resource Names (ARN)** uniquely identify AWS resources.

+**AWS Global Accelerator**: A service that uses the AWS global network to optimize the routing of traffic to applications.
 It improves the availability and performance of applications by utilizing anycast IP addresses.
 It specifically improves network performance globally.

-**Amazon Polly**: Deploy high-quality, natural-sounding human voices in dozens of languages. -**Amazon Personalize** Enhance your digital transformation with ML, seamlessly integrating personalized recommendations into websites, applications, email systems,... .
+**Amazon Polly**: Deploy high-quality, natural-sounding human voices in dozens of languages.

+**Amazon Personalize** Enhance your digital transformation with ML, seamlessly integrating personalized recommendations into websites, applications, email systems.

 **Amazon Comprehend:** Derive and understand valuable insights from text within document. -Amazon Rekognition : Automate and lower the cost of your image recognition and video analysis with machine learning.

 A service that uses static IP addresses to route traffic over the AWS global network to optimal AWS endpoints based on health, geography, and routing policies.
-It provides highly available and performant applications with features like fast failover for multi-Region and Multi-A
+It provides highly available and performant applications with features like fast failover for multi-Region and Multi-A.

-. **AWS Certificate Manager (ACM):** Primarily used for managing SSL/TLS certificates used in conjunction with AWS services like Elastic Load Balancer (ELB) or Amazon CloudFront to enable secure communication over HTTPS.
+**AWS Certificate Manager (ACM):** Primarily used for managing SSL/TLS certificates used in conjunction with AWS services like Elastic Load Balancer (ELB) or Amazon CloudFront to enable secure communication over HTTPS.
 It is not directly related to encrypting Amazon EBS volumes.

-B. **AWS Systems Manager:** Allows you to automate operational tasks across your AWS resources.
+**AWS Systems Manager:** Allows you to automate operational tasks across your AWS resources.
 While it provides features for managing system configurations, patching, and automation, it is not specifically designed for encrypting Amazon EBS volumes.

 **AWS Key Management Service (AWS KMS):** A fully managed service that makes it easy for you to create, control, and manage encryption keys used to encrypt your data.
 It integrates seamlessly with other AWS services, including Amazon EBS, for encryption purposes.
 D. AWS Config: Enables you to assess, audit, and evaluate the configurations of your AWS resources.
 It does not directly provide encryption for Amazon EBS volumes.

-[[ EC2 (Elastic Compute Cloud)]] (Virtual Server, Security Group) **Amazon LightSaIl** Friendly version of EC2, eg, launch wordpress **Elastic Container Service (ECS)** Container orchestration service **Elastic Container Registry (ECR)** Repository for container images **ECS Fargate** Serverless orchestration, do not have to upgrade/scale always run ECS **Elastic Kubernetes Services (EKS)** Kubernetes as a Service **AWS Lambda** Serverless function service
+[[ EC2 (Elastic Compute Cloud)]] (Virtual Server, Security Group).

+**Amazon LightSaIl** Friendly version of EC2, eg, launch wordpress.

+**Elastic Container Service (ECS)** Container orchestration service.

+**Elastic Container Registry (ECR)** Repository for container images.

+**ECS Fargate** Serverless orchestration, do not have to upgrade/scale always run ECS.

+**Elastic Kubernetes Services (EKS)** Kubernetes as a Service.

+**AWS Lambda** Serverless function service.

-[[ IAM ]] (Root account, Users, Groups, Politics, Roles) [[ Amazon MQ ]]
+[[ IAM ]] (Root account, Users, Groups, Politics, Roles).

+[[ Amazon MQ ]]
 [[ Amazon Simple Queue Service (Amazon SQS)]]
 [[ Amazon Simple Notification Service (Amazon SNS)]] [[ Amazon Kinesis Data Streams ]]

-**AWS Service Catalog** lets you centrally manage your cloud resources to achieve governance at scale of your infrastructure as code (IaC)
+**AWS Service Catalog** lets you centrally manage your cloud resources to achieve governance at scale of your infrastructure as code (IaC).
 **AWS Glue** is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development.
 **Amazon QuickSight** powers data-driven organizations with unified business intelligence (BI) at hyperscale.
 With QuickSight, all users can meet varying analytic needs from the same source of truth through modern interactive dashboards, paginated reports, embedded analytics, and natural language queries.
 **Elastic Beanstalk**, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
-**API Gateway** handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic managemen
+**API Gateway** handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management.
 **AWS X-Ray**: Helps trace requests as they travel through applications, providing insights into application performance.
 It is not primarily designed for auditing API calls but for understanding and debugging distributed applications.
 **Amazon Athena** is a serverless query service that allows you to analyze data directly in Amazon S3 using standard SQL queries.
 **AWS PrivateLink** enables private connectivity between VPCs (Virtual Private Clouds) and services.
-## Security
+# Security
 **AWS KMS** Manage encryption key for DBs (DynamoDB) **AWS WAF** Checks from the **ACL** requests received, uses machine learning and denies malicious requests.
 **AWS Inspector** Gives a list of security findings, such as open access to EC2